linuxlawson/texpert/README.md

 --------------------------------------------------------------------
 **Requirements:**

-Texpert was desgined with linux for use on linux but can be made to work on other operating systems.
+Texpert was designed with linux for use on linux but can be made to work on other operating systems.

 Macs:
 Mac users should have no problem as long as OS X is installed (since OS X is Unix based).